RanaHSeif/ENCE_3100_Rana_Seif/Final_Project/Final_Project_Report.md

 Planned Additional Features:

-Dot Eating Mechanism - Incorporate the dot placer into the game so the snake can actually collect dots Score Tracking - Count number of dots eaten and display the score on 7-segment displays Snake Growth - Make the snake grow longer as it consumes more dots Difficulty Levels - Implement multiple timers to control different snake speeds (Easy, Medium, Hard) Restart Functionality - Add a button to restart the game without reprogramming Expanded Play Area - Daisy-chain multiple LED matrices to create a larger 16x16 or 24x24 game grid
+Dot Eating Mechanism - Incorporate the dot placer into the game so the snake can actually collect dots <br>
+Score Tracking - Count number of dots eaten and display the score on 7-segment displays <br>
+Snake Growth - Make the snake grow longer as it consumes more dots <br>
+Difficulty Levels - Implement multiple timers to control different snake speeds (Easy, Medium, Hard) <br>
+Restart Functionality - Add a button to restart the game without reprogramming <br>
+Expanded Play Area - Daisy-chain multiple LED matrices to create a larger 16x16 or 24x24 game grid <br>

 ## Project Summary